-The corresponding datatype in Java-java.math.BigDecimal-is slightly different, and these differences may cause problems when jConnect applications use the setBigDecimal method to control values of an input/output parameter.
-Specifically, there are cases where the precision and scale of the parameter must precisely match the precision and scale of the corresponding SQL object, whether it is a stored procedure parameter or a column.
+The corresponding datatype in Java-java.math.BigDecimal-is slightly different, and these differences can cause problems when jConnect applications use the setBigDecimal method to control values of an input/output parameter.
+Specifically, there are cases where the precision and scale of the parameter must precisely match that precision and scale of the corresponding SQL object, whether it is a stored procedure parameter or a column.

-The SybPreparedStatement extension used with the following method gives jConnect applications more control over the setBigDecimal method:
+The SybPreparedStatement extension used with the following method gives jConnect applications more control over setBigDecimal: